risiNG9/scvi-tools/docs/user_guide/models/destvi.md

 as $\epsilon_g := \mathrm{Softplus}(\eta_g)$ where $\eta_g \sim \mathrm{Normal}(0, 1)$.
 Like the other cell types, there is an associated cell type abundance parameter $\beta_{sc}$ associated with $\eta$.
 We suspect each spot to only contain a fraction of the different cell types.
-To increase sparsity of the cell type proportions, the stLVM supports L1 regularization on the cell types proportions $\beta_{sc}$.
+To increase sparsity of the cell type proportions, the stLVM supports L1 regularization on the cell type proportions $\beta_{sc}$.
 By default this loss is not used.

 This generative process is also summarized in the following graphical model: